 #6.
 Product discovery and enriched content becomes conversion drivers

-Another powerful shift among the rising B2B eCommerce trends is the increasing role of product discovery and content enrichment in driving conversions.
+Another powerful shift among the rising B2B trends is the increasing role of product discovery and content enrichment in driving conversions.
 As digital buying journeys grow more self-directed, B2B buyers expect the same level of clarity, speed, and content depth that they’re used to in B2C experiences.
 By 2026, companies that invest in smarter discovery tools and high-quality content will see measurable gains in engagement, trust, and ultimately, increase sales volume.

 Product discovery is no longer just about site search; it now involves AI-powered recommendations, advanced filters, personalized browsing, and intuitive category structures that help buyers find exactly what they need in seconds.
 This is especially critical in B2B, where catalogs can include thousands of SKUs and complex product variations.